 If you’ve decided you want to try out growing with hydroponics, it’s smart to start out with a hydroponic garden kit.
 By purchasing a Hydroponic Garden kit, you’ll have all the parts you need to start growing hydroponically.

-When you start shopping for a kit, you’ll find you have a ton of options.
+When you start shopping for a hydroponic kit or even a simple garden kit, you’ll find you have a ton of options.
 To help you narrow down your choices and choose a system that will provide you with fresh herbs or vegetables, we’ve created a roundup of some of the best hydroponic garden kits available today.